I audited 50+ HubSpot chatbots: Here are the 7 best practices for 2026

 Your goal will shape the entire conversation flow.

-Is it for lead qualification?
-Then the bot should be asking about things like company size, role, and pain points.
+• Is it for lead qualification?
+Then the bot should be asking about things like company size, role, and pain points to help your sales team.

-Is it for customer support?
-The bot needs to be focused on figuring out the user's problem and finding a solution in your knowledge base.
+• Is it for customer support?
+The bot should focus on finding solutions in your knowledge base to help the user quickly.

-Is it for booking meetings?
-The conversation should get straight to the point and drop a calendar link.
+• Is it for booking meetings?
+The conversation can get straight to the point and provide a calendar link for convenience.

-By giving each bot a single job, you create a much cleaner and more effective experience.
-You can (and should!) have different chatbots for different pages.
-Put a support-focused bot on your help pages and a sales-focused bot on your pricing page.
+By giving each bot a single job, you create a much more focused experience.
+You can take advantage of HubSpot's flexibility by having different chatbots for different pages, such as a support bot on help pages and a sales bot on your pricing page.

 2. Personalize conversations with deep, real-time data